Run With Endurance

 Take that same sense of commitment and self-sacrifice you put toward your money and focus it on your health.
 Whether you train for an endurance race, a 5K, or you want to simply stay on your treadmill for ten minutes, you’ve got what it takes to succeed.
 Put in the time and the effort, and you’ll see results.

 Get weird with your money and your health, and—who knows?—by December, you could be out of debt and crossing the finish line of your first half marathon.
 Don’t be normal this year!
-Start tracking your goals now with the Goal Tracker tool at mytotalmoneymakeover.com now!
+Reach your financial goals with Dave's free budgeting tool!